Madhur Canteen: Massacre

 Madhusudan Dey was killed on 26 March 1971.
 The Pakistani military stormed his house and started firing in the early morning hours.
 Dey's wife, son and daughter-in-law were amongst those killed.
 Madhusudan Dey was injured in the firing, arrested and taken to the Jagannath Hall playground where he was killed alongside many students.

 Present location

 Madhur Canteen was reconstructed after suffering severe damage during the liberation war.
 The canteen was relocated from its original location in the present-day Dhaka Medical college building to an old structure.
 The canteen's present location served as the Durbar Hall of the Dhaka Nawabs.
 Apart from being used as a venue for formal and informal meetings, it also served as a skating rink and ballroom for the enjoyment of the Nawabs.
 Construction of the building began in 1873 which continued over several years.
-In 1906, a conference was held in the building, sponsored by Nawab bahadur Sir Khwaja Salimullah, the Nawab of Dhaka that led to the formation of the All-India Muslim League.
+In 1906, a conference was held in the building, sponsored by Nawab bahadur Sir Khwaja Salimullah, the Nawab of Dhaka, that led to the formation of the All-India Muslim League.

-Toufiq Hosen Khan, a student of fine arts, engraved a statue of Madhusudan Dey in 1995, which remains in front of the Madhur Canteen to the present day.
+In 1995, a statue of Madhusudan Dey created by Toufiq Hosen Khan, a student of fine arts, was installed in front of the Madhur Canteen.